aodn/aodn_cloud_optimised/docs/installation.rst

 Automatic Installation of Latest Wheel Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Run the following only if you're not planning on doing any development!
+Run the following **only** if you're not planning on doing any development!

 .. code-block:: bash

    curl -s https://raw.githubusercontent.com/aodn/aodn_cloud_optimised/main/install.sh | bash

-Otherwise, go to the `release page <http://github.com/aodn/aodn_cloud_optimised/releases/latest>`_.
+Otherwise, go to :ref:`install-doc`